Skip to main content

 • Add a region field and assign it the value of the respective AWS region where the RDS exists.

-• Add an accountId field and assign it the value of the respective AWS account id which is being used.
+• Add an accountId field and assign it the value of the respective AWS account ID that is being used.

 Fields